sass/sass/accepted/module-system.changes.md

   an `AsClause`.

 * Only allow top-level members to shadow forwarded members.

+* Add an imported file's members to the current module.

 * Clean up the way "Forwarding Modules" and "Importing Files" are invoked.